 Ensure that the Set-cname parameter is the fully qualified domain name (FQDN) of your Salt client.
-You can use the the Set-chame parameter multiple times if you require multiple aliases.
+You can use the set-cname parameter multiple times if you require multiple aliases.

-2. Copy Server.crt and Server.key files to the Salt minion and provide read access for prometheus user.
+2. Copy server.crt and server.key files to the Salt minion and provide read access for prometheus user.